Here’s Some Good News on Climate Change: Worst-Case Scenario Looks Unrealistic

 The first is that, for all of our earned confidence in the present state of scientific understanding of climate change, there is enormous uncertainty about human response to the challenge of warming.
 There is a reason the IEA sunsets its projections at 2040 — it’s because projecting things further out is, ultimately, a foolish game.
 Energy projections as recent as the pre-fracking 2000s are already very much out of date; even more so for those made during the 1970s and 1980s.
 Projecting what global energy use will be in the year 2100 is the equivalent of trusting projections made in 1940 about where we are today.

 This is especially problematic because, ultimately, that range of inputs — how much carbon we put into the atmosphere over the next decades — is the major determinant of warming levels.
 We can know, with pretty good if not absolute confidence, that putting X amount of carbon into the atmosphere will produce Y amount of warming on a timescale of a century, say.
-But just how much is, ultimately, a matter of very gestural guesswork.
+But just how big that X turns out to be is, ultimately, a matter of very gestural guesswork.
 Whether China’s coal use grows slowly, plateaus and then drops slowly, or drops precipitously over the next two decades — that is not something it is even possible to know, really, though we can guess.
 Even less possible is knowing whether the next wave of developing nations — India, Indonesia, much of sub-Saharan Africa — will follow the patterns of energy use of the nations just ahead of them on the economic growth.
 If coal use grows in other parts of the world as dramatically as it did in China in the 1990s and 2000s… well, there are billions of people in those parts of the world, and a rapid energy expansion there could conceivably bring us a lot closer to RCP8.5 than the IEA (or Breakthrough) suggest.

 Perhaps a sixfold increase in coal use seems implausible, globally.
 But even a steady trajectory of coal emissions — new use in the developing world counterbalancing the growth of renewables elsewhere — would be quite bad, if it extended for decades.
 The IEA predicts it will remain stable, at least for the time being.
 Exxon, for its part, predicts no decline in carbon emissions from the energy sector through 2040 — and no point, at all, where they reach zero.
 (By the way, a little-noticed 2018 methane leak at an Exxon plant in Ohio was recently found to have released more of the powerful greenhouse gas than the entire oil and gas industries of many countries.)
+And we do of course have enough carbon on the planet to reach RCP8.5, should we choose to burn it.

 The second takeaway is that anyone, including me, who has built their understanding on what level of warming is likely this century on that RCP8.5 scenario should probably revise that understanding in a less alarmist direction.
 Scientists who are studying particular impacts should probably stop using RCP8.5 as a stand-in for “no policy” or “business as usual” climate trajectories, and certainly stop describing research that does use it as reflecting a “business as usual” world.
 We could still get to an RCP8.5-like situation, theoretically, but it is pretty unlikely, and would probably require a departure from the blithe stumbling-down-our-current-path-blindly pattern of the last few decades.
 This is all, absolutely, cause for optimism, even if it is optimism in the face of great uncertainty.
 (In climate, we’ll take what we can get.)